Fundamental of Achievement

 David Goggins says something similar.

 I tend to agree with them.
 Motivation will usually get you started, but it won’t necessarily sustain you.
-That’s where Willpower and Self Control come in.
+It’s a temporary, transient state.
+Plus, twin destroyers of human potential known as Distraction and Procrastination are always lurking in the shadows waiting for their chance to pounce.

 How to Stoke the Fires of Motivation Step-By-Step